 By Laura Lindsey and Osler Ortez or both soybeans and corn, earlier planting is important to maximize crop yield.
 Based on previously-funded soybean checkoff research, soybean yield can decrease as much as 0.5 bushel per acre for each day planted after the end of April.
 Thus, planting May 30 instead of May 1 could mean a 15-bushel per acre loss.
 Similarly, for corn, yield can decrease up to 1.75 bushels per acre for each day planted after the end of April.
 Although farmers are keenly aware of the importance of soybean and corn planting date, weather is a severely limiting factor.
-Since 1995, only about half of the days in May have been suitable for fieldwork in Ohio, and between 1995 and between 1995 and 2022, fieldwork days in May have decreased an average of 0.1 days each year.
+Since 1995, only about half of the days in May have been suitable for fieldwork in Ohio, and between 1995 and 2022, fieldwork days in May have decreased an average of 0.1 days each year.

 There have been soybean and corn planting date projects across the U.S. and Ohio, but studies that included both corn and soybeans in the same field trial, compared side-by-side, are very limited or non-existent.
 Each year, farmers need to decide planting priority.
 The new field research Battle for the Belt led by faculty members at The Ohio State University aims to answer three key questions:

-- "What should farmers plant firstsoybeans or corn?" - "Which crop has the smallest yield penalty for delayed planting?" - "Can you adjust your management practices to mitigate losses due to delayed planting?"
-Starting in March 2023, you can follow the soybean and corn

-(first two weeks of April), early (second two weeks of April), normal (first two weeks of May), late (last two weeks of May), and very late (first two weeks of June) at three locations in Ohio: Wood County, Wayne County and Clark County.
+• "What should farmers plant firstsoybeans or corn?" • "Which crop has the smallest yield penalty for delayed planting?" • "Can you adjust your management practices to mitigate losses due to delayed planting?"
+Starting in March 2023, you can follow the soybean and corn Battle for the Belt project to see which crop should be planted first!
+The project includes planting corn and soybeans across five different planting timeframes: ultra-early (first two weeks of April), early (second two weeks of April), normal (first two weeks of May), late (last two weeks of May), and very late (first two weeks of June) at three locations in Ohio: Wood County, Wayne County and Clark County.
 Corn and soybeans will be planted the same days within the same fields for a head-to-head comparison.
 The project will have short, weekly video updates from the field to track each crop's progress as